 Plan With Us

-Our External Relations Team would be happy to connect with you and help you plan your estate gift to Providence.
+Our Development Team would be happy to connect with you and help you plan your estate gift to Providence.
 Consider creating and naming your own scholarship to support students, giving to a capital project that sees buildings being constructed or renovated, or giving support to Providence’s programs.
 Contact us using the information below with any questions you may have!

 I am excited to see how the school is evolving and growing as there is a need for Christian education in Canada.
 My husband and I feel a strong call to support the school that gave us our own firm foundation and have included it in our estate planning. ~ Esther Dyck (Former Board Member, Alumna ’82)